Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 - The Buttons do not support classical text but are optimized for texticons (i.e. `@innovation!`)

 ## EU5 Style Situation Journal Entries
-Situations are meant to model clashes between factions on an international scale.
+Situations are meant to model international events, such as clashes between factions, pandemics, and more.

-They can have multiple journal entries associated with it and provide a tool to model complex power struggles.
+Each situation can have multiple, different journal entries associated with it and provides a tool to model complex power struggles.

 In the background, situations are Journal Entries with a few extra variables and a whole new UI.
 This means using them should come natural to modders who have already used those.